 We encourage dual-enrollment applicants—particularly those with a significant number of college credits—to begin their academic planning as early as possible to ensure that they make the most of their college credit.
-The Transfer Admission & Planning booklet will be helpful in this regard, especially the academic planning section.

 Two online tools will help you look ahead toward UW requirements—for your intended major and for graduation—while still completing coursework at the college you are now attending:

 - For transferable courses at Washington State community colleges and transfer credit policies, get to know the Equivalency Guide.